Heritage Crafts

 Beads have been used by cultures, religions and subcultures for personal adornment, communication and trade for thousands of years.
 Today, we see beads used in artworks, jewellery making, embroidery, costume design and more.

 In the UK, beadwork has been an important art form since the Middle Ages, when elaborate beadwork was used for both decorative and pictorial purposes.
+In medieval England, richly decorated garments were worked in beads made from precious and semi-precious stones and were so expensive that they were worn only on significant days and holidays, and then only by the nobility or the clergy.
 From the Renaissance to the 17th century, beadwork was a popular form of decoration for the wealthy and included decorations for clothing, apparel, objects and pictures.

 Techniques